faddat/security/SECURITY.md

 #### 24+ Hours Before Release Time

 1. Request CVE number (ADMIN)
-1. Gather contact information for impacted stakeholders (COMMS LEAD)
+1. Gather contact information for impacted stakeholders
-1. Create patches in a private security repo, and ensure that PRs are open targeting all relevant release branches (TENDERMINT ENG, TENDERMINT LEAD)
+1. Create patches in a private security repo, and ensure that PRs are open targeting all relevant release branches
-1. Test fixes on a testnet  (GAIA ENG, TENDERMINT ENG, COSMOS SDK ENG)
+1. Test fixes on a testnet
-1. Write “Security Advisory” for forum (GAIA LEAD)
+1. Write “Security Advisory” for forum

 #### 24 Hours Before Release Time

-1. Post “Security Advisory” pre-notification on forum (GAIA LEAD)
+1. Post “Security Advisory” pre-notification on forum
-1. Announce security advisory/link to post in various other social channels (Telegram, Discord) (COMMS LEAD)
+1. Announce security advisory/link to post in various other social channels (Telegram, Discord)
-1. Send communications to stakeholders (PARTNERSHIPS LEAD)
+1. Send communications to stakeholders

 #### Release Time

-1. Cut software releases for eligible versions of all affected software (TENDERMINT ENG)
+1. Cut software releases for eligible versions of all affected software
-1. Post “Security releases” on forum (GAIA LEAD)
+1. Post “Security releases” on forum
-1. Remind everyone via social channels (Telegram, Discord)  that the release is out (COMMS LEAD)
+1. Remind everyone via social channels (Telegram, Discord)  that the release is out
-1. Send emails to validators or other users (COMMS LEAD)
+1. Send emails to validators or other users
-1. Publish Security Advisory and CVE, if CVE has no sensitive information (ADMIN)
+1. Publish Security Advisory and CVE, if CVE has no sensitive information

 #### After Release Time

-1. Write forum post with exploit details (GAIA LEAD)
+1. Write forum post with exploit details
-2. Approve pay-out on HackerOne for submitter (ADMIN)
+2. Approve pay-out on HackerOne for submitter

 #### 7 Days After Release Time

-1. Publish CVE if it has not yet been published (ADMIN)
+1. Publish CVE if it has not yet been published
-2. Publish forum post with exploit details (GAIA ENG, GAIA LEAD)
+2. Publish forum post with exploit details